insight-platform/MediaGateway/docs/source/cookbook/2_basic_auth.rst

 HTTP Basic authentication
 =========================

 Media Gateway can control access to the server via a username/password authentication (HTTP Basic Authentication).
 HTTP Basic authentication should be used with HTTPS (see :doc:`0_https`) to provide confidentiality.
 The only endpoint that is available to anyone is :ref:`a health endpoint <health endpoint>`.
 Usernames and passwords are taken from `etcd <https://etcd.io/>`__.
+An optional quarantine feature is available.
+A user is quarantined for a period if the amount of failed attempts to authenticate reaches the maximum.
+An error response without password checks is returned if the user is quarantined which reduces risks of attacks (e.g. password hacking, DoS).

 `Savant messages <https://github.com/insight-platform/savant-rs/blob/main/savant_core/src/message.rs>`__ contain routing labels.
 Media Gateway server can be configured to accept messages from a user only if routing labels are allowed.
 Allowed labels in the form of `a label filter rule <https://github.com/insight-platform/savant-rs/blob/main/savant_core/src/message/label_filter.rs>`__ are taken from `etcd`.